syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI Calendar DatePicker control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Calendar DatePicker control and more details.
+description: Learn here all about getting started with Syncfusion WinUI Calendar DatePicker control, its elements, and more.
 platform: WinUI
 control: SfCalendarDatePicker
 documentation: ug